What are the essential parts of a business plan template?

 - Evaluating resource allocation and strategic goals

-Organizations seeking funding require business plans in order to demonstrate the strength of the business and its future to investors.
+Organizations seeking funding require business plans to demonstrate the strength of the business and its future to investors.

 What should be included? / How should the plan be structured?